wztech0192/Flight-Planner/README.md

 # Flight-Planner
-Flight Planner app wrote in java
+Flight Planner app wrote in my first year of programming.

 ## How to run
 * Install Java